Microsoft goes mainstream to win phone share

 The world's largest software company has so far focused on putting its Windows Phone software into expensive, high-end devices - chiefly from Nokia and HTC Corp.

-But the new model will go on sale at Walmart later this month at an unsubsidized price under $150 (96.5 pounds), relatively cheap for a new phone running up-to-date software without a long-term contract.
+But the new model will go on sale at Walmart later this month at an unsubsidized price under $150, relatively cheap for a new phone running up-to-date software without a long-term contract.

 "There is an opportunity for us to offer a very high quality device in the mainstream," said Terry Myerson, head of the Windows Phone unit, at Microsoft's campus near Seattle last week.
 "That's where we've made progress in the last couple of months and it's a strategy we'll continue to explore in the United States."